rschoening/mvrs-dspa/README.md

 ## Running the Flink jobs
 ### Overview
 * The data preparation and analytic jobs can be configured using the [application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf) file.
 The individual settings are explained in that file.
-The current configuration can be used as is for the low-volume test datasets (1K).
-For the high-volume data, the speedup factor needs to be reduced.
+The current configuration can be used as-is for the low-volume test datasets (1K).
+For the high-volume data, the value for `data.speedup-factor` needs to be reduced (to 2500).
 * The analytic jobs depend on the data to have previously been loaded using the data preparation jobs.
 There are no dependencies _between_ analytic jobs for different project tasks.
-* Note that restarting the Kafka container resets the topics.
+* Note that restarting the Kafka container deletes the topics.
 Also, when starting jobs that write to a Kafka topic, the topic is first deleted and recreated if it exists.
 Consequences are:
   * after starting the docker container for Kafka, the data preparation job that writes events to Kafka must be re-run (the same is _not_ true for the ElasticSearch indices, which are maintained across container restarts in a docker volume)
   * when starting a job that writes to a Kafka topic, there should not be another job running that reads from the same topic, or the deletion will fail.
+This only affects the two jobs for active post statistics (the first of which writes to Kafka, from which the second reads)

 ### Data preparation
 The following two jobs must have been run prior to running any of the analytics jobs.
 * The first job (writing static data to ElasticSearch) must be re-run after changing the LSH configuration relevant for the recommendations task, as the MinHash/LSH configuration in the prepared static data and the recommendation job must match for meaningful results.
-* As noted above, the second of the jobs (writing to Kafka) needs to be re-run after restarting the Kafka container.
+* As noted above, the second of the jobs (writing the events to Kafka) needs to be re-run after restarting the Kafka container.

 The two jobs terminate in less than a minute total, for the low-volume testdata.